pinellolab/haystack_bio/README.md

 The software has been tested on CentOS 6.5, Ubuntu 14.04 LTS, Ubuntu 16.04 LTS, OS X 10.11, and OS X 10.12.
 Although ***haystack_bio*** supports only 64-bit Linux and macOS, it can be run on Windows systems using a Docker container.
 For instructions on how to install the Docker software and the docker image, please see below.

-**Bioconda Installation for Linux and MacOS**
+**Bioconda installation for Linux and macOS**

 ***haystack_bio*** depends on several other Python packages and a number of bioinformatics software tools in order to run.
 The easiest way to install ***haystack_bio*** is through Bioconda, a software repository channel for the conda package manager, configured on your system.
 Bioconda streamlines the process of building and installing any software dependency that a package requires.
 By running the following lines of code, ***haystack_bio*** and its dependencies can be installed automatically.
 The entire installation process consists of three steps: installing Miniconda, adding the Bioconda channel, and installing ***haystack_bio***.
-For the following steps, we are assuming you are on a 64-bit Linux or a MacOS system and that you have not installed Miniconda/Anaconda before on your system.
+For the following steps, we are assuming you are on a 64-bit Linux or a macOS system and that you have not installed Miniconda/Anaconda before on your system.

 **Step 1**: Download the latest Miniconda 2 (Python 2.7) to your home directory.